Since Lavender left, school has not been the same.

 Our Lady found the classroom in a tizzy, for it was beyond Sister Mary Tortella to control us with Lavender in such a state, and we were all flushed and breathless in our corsets by the time Our Lady entered, her bustle dwarfing the doorway.

 Our Lady took in Lavender’s rebellious pose, which spread all the way up to the roots of her hair, causing her plait to go very messy indeed.
-I was much distracted by the sudden cheerfulness on Lavender’s face.
+I was distracted by the sudden cheerfulness on Lavender’s face.
 I wondered if she knew something we didn’t.
-The classroom fidgeted, waiting eagerly for her sentence.
+The classroom fidgeted, waiting eagerly.

 “Princess, this disgraceful behaviour neither becomes you nor submits to the rules of this institution.
 You will come directly to be dressed or will suffer removal from this classroom.”